The progression of your Case through the Court system.

 If you started your Claim online you can request a Judgment by default via the MCOL website.
 If you made your claim on paper, you will need to complete the bottom half of your Notice of Issue form that the court sent you when you made your claim.
 HM Courts leaflet EX304 explains the situation pretty well: EX304 I've started a claim in court - what happens next?
 If the defendant still refuses to pay after the default Judgment has been issued by the Court, you may Enforce the Judgment.

 Assuming the defendant does respond to your Claim, there are 2 possible outcomes:

 The defendant can admit the Claim, pay you in full, and that's the end of the matter - but let's assume that won't happen!
 It’s more likely that he will dispute some or all of the Claim, known as 'Filing a Defence' - you'll get a copy of his defence statement, and things get interesting from this point onwards because once a Claim is disputed, it's then transferred to a named County Court, and later, allocated to a Court Track.
 All MCOL Claims are first dealt with at the Northampton County Court (CC).
 When a Claim is disputed, the Claim is transferred to a County Court local to the defendant(*) – In my case Birmingham CC.

-Both parties are then sent an Allocation Questionnaire from the Court.
+Both parties are then sent a Directions Questionnaire from the Court.
 The purpose of the Questionnaire is to ascertain the complexity of the Claim & Defence, so that it can be allocated (by a Judge) to a Court Track.
-If you are claiming more than £1500, there is an Allocation fee of £40 to be paid at this point, for claims of £1500 or below there is no fee at this stage.